Genetics Learning Community

 - Members of some learning communities live together in the same residence hall, although this option is not part of the Genetics Learning Community.
 Female students who wish to participate in a residence-based learning community should consider also joining WiSE (Women in Science and Engineering).

 Incoming freshmen are automatically enrolled in the learning community and so may choose the reserved course sections and participate in group activities.
 A certain level of participation in out-of-class activities is required of students in GEN 110.
-ENGL 150 and 250 reserved sections are biologically-themed and address the nature of science.
+ENGL 250 reserved sections are biologically-themed and address the nature of science.
 Early change-of-major and transfer students may also elect to take GEN 110 and/or join the learning community.

 Fall courses with reserved sections for learning community members include: